United Kingdom - Children's Outdoor Games in the 1960s

 Marbles was mostly a boys’ activity, although some girls joined in.
 Conkers was, of necessity, an autumn boys’ activity.
 Horse Chestnuts would be pierced and a knotted string threaded through them.
 Some boys would do amazing things to the ‘conkers’, soaking them in vinegar, and other substances, baking them et cetera, in an attempt to make their ‘conker’ hardier than their schoolfellow’s ‘conker’ was.

 Football (soccer) was usually a boys’ activity although up until around ten years old a rare girl would join in.
 Two sweaters on the ground for goal posts and a ball were all the equipment needed and any ground formed a pitch, whether it was the school playground, playing field, recreation ground or the street.
-Playing football on the school playground resulted in scraped school shoes, which caused parents great pain.
+Playing football on the school playground resulted in scraped school shoes, which caused parents great pain, distress and expense.

 Two, or three, ball was a girls’ activity and against any handy wall, one might see as many girls as would fit juggling with balls against the wall, chanting various rhymes.
 Another way with juggling balls was to face a partner and juggle three or four balls between the two of you.